How 3D prints are priced at Shapeways

 Depending on your country, customs may charge taxes/import fees when importing and delivering your product.

-Our European customers will see VAT automatically calculated into the prices they see.
-When placing an order, there is a detailed breakdown of VAT/taxes that have been applied.
+Our European customers will see VAT and Australian customers will see GST automatically calculated into the prices they see.
+When placing an order, there is a detailed breakdown of taxes that have been applied.